 The Castle was designed by Baccio Pontelli and it had to fit within the limited space existing between Gregoriopolis and the river.
 That's why it has a triangular shape which is uncommon for such a fortification.

-The ravelin and the tower of the castle; coat of arms of Cardinal Giuliano della Rovere; embrasure
+(left to right) Ravelin and tower; coat of arms of Cardinal Giuliano della Rovere; embrasure

 A large inscription over the main tower celebrates the completion of the castle which occurred in 1486 after the death of Sixtus IV and during the papacy of Innocent VIII to whom Cardinal della Rovere was a very influential advisor.
-The year of the completion is written both with reference to the Christian era (1486) and to the foundation of Ostia by Ancus Marcius a sign of how the men of the Renaissance were tracing back their roots in the history of Rome.
+The year of the completion is written both with reference to the Christian era (1486) and to the foundation of Ostia by Ancus Martius, fourth king of Rome, a sign of how the men of the Renaissance were tracing back their roots in the history of Rome.
 Most likely at the beginning there were only two coats of arms above the inscription, but when Cardinal della Rovere became pope he added his own coat of arms to those of Sixtus IV (left) and Innocent VIII (right).
-The little coat of arms to the far right belongs to Martin V who had built a tower in this site.
-The coat of arms to the far left belongs to Pope Paul III who, after the Sack of Rome in 1527, arranged for suitable papal apartments to be designed inside the fortress just in case he had to sustain an enemy's attack there.
+The little coat of arms to the far right belongs to Pope Martin V. The coat of arms to the far left belongs to Pope Paul III who, after the Sack of Rome in 1527, arranged for suitable papal apartments to be designed inside the fortress just in case he had to sustain an enemy's attack there.
 The inscription below tells us that Paul III had to partly rebuild the tower which had been struck by lightning.